Skip to content

 disableautoprovisioning67-1

-This command disables TPM auto-provisioning.
+However, This command disables TPM auto-provisioning.
 You can use the Enable-TpmAutoProvisioning cmdlet to enable auto-provisioning

-Disable auto-provisioning for the next restart
+Enable or Disable TPM Auto-provisioning for the next restart

 PS C:\> Disable-TpmAutoProvisioning -OnlyForNextRestart